 Editor's Note: It is FFS whether to use existing service operation for this procedure.

-1. The AMF triggers Nudr_DM_Subscribe service operation to the NEF in order to subscribe notification of the UE Radio Capability Information from the UDR.
+1. The AMF triggers Nnef_DM_Subscribe service operation to the NEF in order to subscribe notification of the UE Radio Capability Information from the UDR.
 The UE Radio Capability Information is composed of the UE Radio Capability and corresponding UE Radio Capability Identifier.
-In the Nudr_DM_Subscribe service operation, the AMF indicates the type of data is for UE Radio Capability Information and includes its AMF ID to be identified by the UDR.
+In the Nnef_DM_Subscribe service operation, the AMF indicates the type of data is for UE Radio Capability Information and includes its AMF ID to be identified by the UDR.

-NOTE 1: If the AMF is able access to the UDR directly, the AMF can invoke the service operation directly to the UDR.

-NOTE 2: In order to synchronize UE Radio Capability Information among AMFs in the PLMN, AMF should request subscription to UDR for the UE Radio Capability Information when the AMF is initiated.
+NOTE: In order to synchronize UE Radio Capability Information among AMFs in the PLMN, AMF should request subscription to UDR for the UE Radio Capability Information when the AMF is initiated.

 2. The NEF triggers Nudr_DM_Subscribe service operation based on the information received in the step 1.
-The UDR stores received subscription request.
+The UDR performs authorization whether the AMF can subscribe notification of the UE Radio Capability Information.
+If authorized, the UDR stores received subscription request.
 If the UDR detects the AMF hasn't been notified any UE Radio Capability Information, the UDR may decide to provision all the UE Radio Capability Information stored in the UDR.
 In this case, the UDR can notify to the AMF with UE Radio Capability Information as in the step 8.

 3. If there is new type of UE with different UE Radio Capabilities combination, the AF invokes Nnef_RadioCapability_Provisioning Request service operation to the NEF.
 The AF includes UE Radio Capability Information in this message.
 The AF can include set of UE Radio Capability Information if there are various type of UEs to provision UE Radio Capability Information.